wgnf/liz/doc/documenation-cake-addin.md

 ### Settings

-The settings contain the following properties which can be set according to your needs
+The settings contain the following options which can be set according to your needs

 | Name | Description |
 |------|-------------|